11bit/zed-extension-graphql/README.md

 documents: 'src/**/*.{graphql,js,ts,jsx,tsx}'
 ```

+Several file formats and configuration options are available.
 For further details please refer to the documentation for [`graphql-config`](https://the-guild.dev/graphql/config)